rustadot/recurrency/README.md

 1. Install Rust using the [official instructions](https://www.rust-lang.org/tools/install).
 2. Check out this repository
 3. `rust-toolchain.toml` specifies the standard toolchain to use.
 If you have `rustup` installed, it will automatically install the correct toolchain when you run any cargo command.
-4. Running `make check` will run cargo checks for all Frequency features.
+4. Running `make check` will run cargo checks for all Recurrency features.
 This is the recommended way to check your code before committing.
 Alternatively, you can run following for specific features:

    ```sh
    make check-no-relay